...

 Personalize It and Try to Maintain Relevance

-It is rather rude to use a copy and paste post-presentation thank you message.
-Instead, it’s best to make a unique, personalized thank you note that is audience-specific.
+It is rather rude to use a copy-and-paste post-presentation thank you message.
+Instead, it’s best to make a unique, personalized thank-you note that is audience-specific.

-Additionally, its best to remain within the subject matter for the conclusion by sharing relevant information.
+Additionally, it’s best to remain within the subject matter for the conclusion by sharing relevant information.

 Ask Questions and Answer Previous Ones